Margomcclintock/agentic-logistics-incident-response/README.md

 - `assigned_to` (Reference to User) - Critical: Used for trigger execution context and permissions
 - `incident_sys_id` (String, 32) - Links to associated incident records

-**Important:** The `assigned_to` field in Delivery Delay table serves as the execution context for AI agent triggers.
+**Important:** The `assigned_to` field in the Delivery Delay table serves as the execution context for AI agent triggers.
 This ensures proper permissions and security boundaries when agents process records automatically.

 **Sample Row inserted to Delivery Delay Table by Logistics Company system:**